MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Customer Insights enables you to consolidate data around your customers from all of your sources through the *Map*, *Match* and *Merge* phases.
 At the same time, Customer Insights goes beyond that and puts at your fingertips additional knowledge about your customers that comes from proprietary data.
 This section covers the **Enrich Profiles** page that can be used to unlock data on the affinities profiles similar to your customers have to hundreds of brands and dozens of interest-categories.
-Some examples for interest-categories are *Home Appliances*, *Shoes* and *Financial loans* but there are many others too.
+Some examples for interest-categories are *Home Appliances*, *Shoes* and *Financial Planning* but there are many others too.

 The **Enrich Profiles** page can be accessed through the app left-side menu as well as from the **Configure Data** page.